cody-hou/cody-hou.github.io/_posts/2022-12-26-fall-white-mountains-1.md

 ## Lodging

 For the next couple of days, we booked at [White Mountain Motel and Cottages](https://www.whitemountainmotel.com/) for just a little over $100 a night.
 I'd highly recommend a stay here; the accomodation is clean, quiet, and well-priced, and has amenities like a small fridge and microwave.
 There are also plenty of outlets and reasonably fast WiFi.

+You can see a Google My Maps of the locations listed in this post series [here](https://www.google.com/maps/d/edit?mid=1UlaC_hf7BZ2H2eEbWm-MLHhALCY-gM8&usp=share_link).